Shutdown button with Raspberry PI and Python

 One more way to use these buttons allows people to solve a practical need: shutting down their Raspberry PI.

-You know that powering off a RPI requires being logged in and following procedure:
+You know that powering off a RPI requires being logged in and following the procedure:

 - for headless setups (Raspberry PI OS Lite) typing “sudo shutdown -h” command

-- for desktop setups (Raspberry PI OS Desktop), going to main menù -> Shutdown -> Shutdown
+- for desktop setups (Raspberry PI OS Desktop), go to main menù -> Shutdown -> Shutdown

 I’ll use a Raspberry PI Zero W, but this tutorial applies to all Raspberry PI boards.